ethereum-optimism/specs/specs/experimental/l2-blob.md

     VersionedHash
 }
 ```
-And also add a new resolve function in the contract:
+Additionally, a new resolve function should be added to the contract:

 ```solidity
 function resolve(